Mindless-Cattius/Cattius-Ancient-Total-War-Tweak/README.md

+THIS IS NOT MY MOD - I SIMPLY TWEAKING IT FOR PERSONAL TASTE, ALL THANK BELONG TO Prod0ad.
 A Hellenistic/Roman Republic era mod for Unciv.
 In early alpha stage, expect missing features.<br>

 The mod can finally be downloaded directly in game!
 Many recent changes are higly experimental and unbalanced for now though.
 Feedback is welcome in the Unciv Discord -> Mods -> Ancient Total War<br>